facusapienza21/facusapienza21.github.io/_pages/about.md

 I am enthusiastic about open science and reproducibility research, and the ways that data science can help to democratize science.
 It is my belief that physics and earth science will benefit from the incorporation of data driven-approaces.

-**keyworkds: ** physics-informed ML, differential programming, glaciology, paleomagnetism, scientific computing, open-source.
+**keyworkds:** _physics-informed ML, differential programming, glaciology, paleomagnetism, scientific computing, open-source_.